-Simple Solutions to Cardio Health: Cholesterol Control
+Simple Solutions to Cardiovascular Health: Cholesterol Control

-Simple Solutions for Cardiovascular Health
+Simple Solutions for Cardiovascular Health: Cholesterol Control

-by: Jerry Hickey, R.Ph.
+Written by Jerry Hickey, R.Ph.
 Follow on Google+

 Why is my doctor concerned about my cholesterol?

 Elevated blood cholesterol is a major risk factor for developing heart disease, and heart disease is the leading cause of death in the United States.
 Nearly 100 million Americans have elevated cholesterol (a reading greater than 200mg/dl) and many times they’re not even aware of it.

 To a degree, blood cholesterol can be managed by changes in lifestyle.
 In particular, exercising, maintaining an ideal weight, and eating a diet high in whole grains, fresh fruits and vegetables that is also low in saturated fat and cholesterol.
 Adding daily natural plant phytosterol esters to a diet low in saturated fat and cholesterol is another natural option for maintaining cardiovascular health.